East African Community Scholarships 2026-27 (Fully Funded)

 | Intake | 2026-2027 Academic Year |

-Monthly Stipend: A living allowance of EUR 380 per month to cover housing, utilities, food, and local transport.
+- Monthly stipend of EUR 380 — a living allowance to cover housing, utilities, food, and local transport throughout your studies

-Travel Costs: One round-trip economy class flight ticket from the home country to the host country.
+- Return flight ticket — one round-trip economy class flight from your home country to your host country, covered

-Research & Study Grant: A one-time payment of EUR 1,500 specifically for study materials and research-related costs.
+- Research and Study Grant of EUR 1,500 — a one-time payment specifically for study materials and research-related costs.
+That’s a meaningful amount for books, software, and field work

-Medical Insurance: Comprehensive health coverage for the duration of the program.
+- Medical insurance — comprehensive health coverage for the full duration of your program

 Eligibility Criteria

-Citizenship: Must be a legal citizen of an EAC partner state (Burundi, Kenya, Rwanda, South Sudan, Tanzania, or Uganda).
+- Citizenship — you must be a legal citizen of one of the six EAC partner states: Burundi, Kenya, Rwanda, South Sudan, Tanzania, or Uganda

-Age Limit: Applicants must be under the age of 35 at the time of application.
+- Age limit — you must be under 35 years old at the time of application

-Academic Record: Must possess a “Distinction” or Upper Second-Class Honours (or equivalent) in their previous degree.
+- Academic record — you need a “Distinction” or Upper Second-Class Honours in your previous degree, or an equivalent qualification

-Language Proficiency: A high level of English proficiency is required, as the motivation letter and coursework are in English.
+- English proficiency — a high level of English is required, as your motivation letter and all coursework will be in English

 Required Documents

-A valid National Identity Card, Passport, or Birth Certificate.
+- Valid National Identity Card, Passport, or Birth Certificate

 Application Process

-University Admission: Select a program and a host university from the approved EAC list (e.g., Makerere University or the University of Nairobi).
-Apply directly via the university’s portal and pay any necessary application fees.
+- University Admission first — choose a program and a host university from the approved EAC list.
+Makerere University in Uganda and the University of Nairobi in Kenya are among the participating institutions.
+Apply directly through that university’s portal and pay any application fees required

-Scholarship Application: Once you have initiated the university process, visit the IUCEA website to download the official scholarship application form.
+- Scholarship Application — once you’ve initiated the university process, visit the IUCEA website and download the official scholarship application form

-Submission: Compile all documents into a single PDF zip folder.
+- Compile everything — put all your documents together into a single PDF zip folder

 Application Deadline